nschoenwald/tiny-hp-monitor/README.md

 # Tiny HP Monitor

-Tiny, one‑line HP change notifications for Foundry VTT v13 and DnD5e v5+.
+Tiny, one‑line HP change notifications for Foundry VTT v13 with support for DnD5e and other systems.
+Currently supported systems: DnD5e, PF2E, Shadow of the Demon Lord.
+Data paths for other systems can be entered manually.
 Color‑coded background, white text with a subtle outline, and minimal vertical height.
 Messages whisper to the right people automatically.